cdalas2/BVM_Protein_Bilayer_Thickness_Deformations/README.md

 <img src="FEM_celldata.png " width="1000" height="600">

-After measuring the accuracy of the finite element method, we compared it with the converged boundary value method and found similar agreement to the accuracy of the finite element method, which show the boundary value method appears to converge to the correct result.
+After measuring the accuracy of the finite element method, we compared it with the converged BVM and found similar agreement to the accuracy of the FEDKTM, which shows the BVM appears to reliably converge to the correct result.

 #### OMP thread count speed up and efficiency benchmarks